From BR Bullpen

 Biographical Information

 Delino DeShields was considered an up-and-coming star early in his major league career.
 He had been a first round pick by the Montreal Expos in the 1987 amateur draft and declined a basketball scholarship at Villanova University to sign with them, with Joe Frisina the signing scout.
 A shortstop in his first seasons in the minors, he came up with the Expos as their starting second baseman on Opening Day in 1990.
 He was one of three rookies in their line-up that day, alongside outfielders Larry Walker and Marquis Grissom, who had made their debuts late in the 1989 season.
-All three would go on to very productive big league careers, with Walker finishing second in the Rookie of the Year Award vote after the season.
-Delino did not receive any votes, because of a crowded field, but was still named the second baseman on the 1990 Topps All-Star Rookie Team thanks to a .289 batting average, 28 doubles, 69 runs scored and 42 stolen abses.
+All three would go on to very productive big league careers, with Delino finishing second to David Justice in the Rookie of the Year Award vote after the season.
+He was also named the second baseman on the 1990 Topps All-Star Rookie Team thanks to a .289 batting average, 28 doubles, 69 runs scored and 42 stolen abses.
 Thereafter, during his major league career of 13 seasons, he was usually among the league leaders in stolen bases (he had 463 total) and was usually his team's regular second baseman until late in his career when he played a bit in the outfield.

 After the 1993 season, the Expos traded him to the Los Angeles Dodgers in return for pitcher Pedro Martinez.
 At the time, it was considered that the Dodgers had got the best of that deal - even DeShields' manager, Felipe Alou, thought the Expos had given up too much to get the slender and untested Martinez.
 The deal turned out to be a steal for the Expos when Martinez emerged as one of the best pitchers in baseball, and DeShields slumped in Los Angeles, never hitting higher than .256 in three seasons.
 But he bounced back to have some more very solid seasons with the St. Louis Cardinals and Baltimore Orioles before finishing his career with the Chicago Cubs.